4paradigm/OpenMLDB/docs/en/compile.md

 Build OpenMLDB
 ================

-# Quick start
+# Quick Start

 [quick-start]: quick-start

-This section describe the necessary steps to compile OpenMLDB inside the official docker image [hybridsql](https://hub.docker.com/r/4pdosc/hybridsql).
+This section describes the steps to compile and use OpenMLDB inside its official docker image [hybridsql](https://hub.docker.com/r/4pdosc/hybridsql).
-The docker image bundled required tools and dependencies so there is no need to setup them separately.
-To compile without the official docker image, refer the [Detailed instructions for build](#build) section bellow.
+The docker image has packed required tools and dependencies, so there is no need to setup them separately.
+To compile without the official docker image, refer to the section [Detailed Instructions for Build](#detailed-instructions-for-build) bellow.

 1. Pull the docker image